richardthorp/rodeo/README.md

 # Rodeo Hot Sauce
-This website has been created for a ficticious hot sauce brand, "RODEO HOT SAUCE".
+This website has been created for a fictitious hot sauce brand, "RODEO HOT SAUCE".

 [Click here to view live website](https://rodeo-hot-sauce.herokuapp.com/)
 ## Table of Contents